George Winslow (American football)

-George Winslow (born July 28, 1963) is a former punter in the National Football League.
-1987 Winslow was signed as a free agent.
-He first played with the Cleveland Browns during the 1987 NFL season.
-Released during the 1987 season.
-Buffalo signed Winslow in 1988, but released him August 1988 during pre-season.
+George Winslow (born July 28, 1963) is an American former professional football punter in the National Football League (NFL).
+In 1987, Winslow was signed as a free agent.
+He first played with the Cleveland Browns during the 1987 NFL season, but was released during the 1987 season.
+Buffalo signed Winslow in 1988, but released him in August 1988 during pre-season.
 After a year away from the NFL, he played with the New Orleans Saints during the 1989 NFL season.
-The Saints released Winslow October 1989.
-November 1989 he had a tryout with the Eagles, but was not signed.
+The Saints released Winslow in October 1989.
+In November 1989, he had a tryout with the Eagles, but was not signed.

 Winslow was voted All-Decade Team and All-Catholic Team for his time at La Salle High School.
 While in college, one coach stated "The kid had one kick that hung up there for 6.2 seconds."

-George's son Ryan Winslow has played in the National Football League (NFL) as a punter as well.
+George's son Ryan Winslow has played in the NFL as a punter as well.